FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advanced_routing/c_st_route_step_transformations/t_st_decompress.md

 ## Collision Settings

 The Decompress step discards the directory structure of the archive and extracts all files into the same directory.
-To avoid name collisions, you can instruct <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> how to handle archives containing files with the same name:
+To avoid name collisions, you can instruct {{< SecureTransport/componentshortname  >}} how to handle archives containing files with the same name:

 The following options are available: